dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 The shared secrets computed in the hybrid key exchange should be computed in a way that achieves the "hybrid" property: the resulting secret is secure as long as at least one of the component key exchange algorithms is unbroken.
 See {{GIACON}} and {{BINDEL}} for an investigation of these issues.
 Under the assumption that shared secrets are fixed length once the combination is fixed, the construction from {{construction-shared-secret}} corresponds to the dual-PRF combiner of {{BINDEL}} which is shown to preserve security under the assumption that the hash function is a dual-PRF.

-As noted in {{kems}}, KEMs used in this document MUST explicitly be designed to be secure in the event that the public key is re-used, such as achieving IND-CCA2 security or having a transform like the Fujisaki--Okamoto transform applied.
+As noted in {{kems}}, KEMs used in the manner described in this document MUST explicitly be designed to be secure in the event that the public key is re-used, such as achieving IND-CCA2 security or having a transform like the Fujisaki--Okamoto transform applied.
 Some IND-CPA-secure post-quantum KEMs (i.e., without countermeasures such as the FO transform) are completely insecure under public key reuse; for example, some lattice-based IND-CPA-secure KEMs are vulnerable to attacks that recover the private key after just a few thousand samples {{FLUHRER}}.

 # Acknowledgements